 Often before diagnosis, hunger and fullness cues are masked by GI distress.
 The nasty symptoms associated with consuming gluten when you have celiac disease can make it difficult to tune into the cues of your body.
 For example, celiac bloating and constipation can mask hunger and other symptoms can mask fullness.

-As your gut heals and your symptoms become rare, tuning into your hunger and fullness cues will become easier.
+As your gut heals and you experience fewer symptoms, tuning into your hunger and fullness cues will become easier.
 With that, you might also notice weight change as you begin to nourish your body as it desires.